-As travel professionals for 95+ years, we take to heart the confidence you place in us as we cruise the rivers of Europe.
-Although exploring by riverboat offers a unique way to visit the capital cities and small towns throughout Europe, situations may arise that are beyond our control.
-And in today’s world, we have learned to expect the unexpected.
-In the event we need to modify your journey for any reason, you can trust that we will do the right thing, communicate with you, and do everything possible to preserve your experience.
+Although there's no better way to explore Europe's great cities, castle-dotted countryside and vineyards by riverboat, situations may arise that are beyond our control.
+In the event we need to modify your journey for any reason, you can trust that we will make every effort to communicate with you and to preserve your experience.

 All riverboat companies have dock assignments and sometimes due to increased traffic, docks can get double- or even triple-booked.
 As riverboats may also have specific docking needs, yours might be "rafted" to the boat next to the pier, requiring you to walk through or over (via staircase), a different riverboat.
 It is likely that you will experience this on your trip at some point, only adding to the overall flavor of cruising on the rivers of Europe.